ELLIE DAVIES, Nebulae

 Nowadays, most people live in urban or semi-urban environments, and view nature from a distance, through the filters of technology and various media.
 From this standpoint, nature and its sensual roughness, our being in it instead of outside of it, seem out of reach.
 Ellie Davies tackles this distance by luring viewers into the heart of the forest which offers mystery and the possibility of discovery and exploration.

-Her creative process involves spending large chunks of time isolated in the silence of the woods.
-Though this is initially disorienting, it allows the artist develop a more keen sense of the universe around her, enabling her to profoundly grasp the surrounding space and its elements, hence revealing its potential and captivating the viewer.
+Her creative process involves spending long hours isolated in the silence of the woods.
+This state, initially disorienting, allows the artist to develop a more keen sense of the universe around her, enabling her to profoundly grasp the surrounding space and its elements, hence revealing its potential and captivating the viewer.
 As the artist says: “I want my work to make the viewer experience the sensation of being alone in the woods.
 There is a tension and quiet, a heightened awareness that comes in the forest, and it is this that I want to transmit in my work and the reason why I work alone when I make my images”.

-Part of the mesmerizing allure of her photographs comes from the crystalline stillness of the elements within.
-The majestic and profound space spreads through evocative and magical elements which invite viewers to contemplate nature and alludes to a menacing happening.
+Part of the magnetic charm of her photographs comes from the crystalline stillness of the elements within.
+The majestic and profound space spreads through evocative and magical elements which invite viewers to contemplate nature and allude to an upcoming event.
 In order to accentuate this effect, the photographer uses the woods like a studio space, setting up the shot through site-specific interventions: “These altered landscapes operate on a number of levels.
 They are a reflection of my personal relationship with the forest, a meditation on universal themes relating to the psyche, and call into question the concept of landscape as a social and cultural construct.
 Most importantly they draw the viewer into the forest space, asking them to consider how their own identity is shaped by the landscapes they live in”.